Askile/JClassDumper/README.md

 **JClassDumper** is a Windows DLL project designed to scan the memory of the any java process, locate Java .class files by their magic number (CA FE BA BE), and dump them to disk

-It uses pattern scanning with configurable parameters (stored in %appdata%/JClassDumper/config.json) ot identify Java class files in memory and extract them into .class files for analysis or reverse engineering purposes.
+It uses pattern scanning with configurable parameters ot identify Java class files in memory and extract them into .class files for analysis or reverse engineering purposes.

 ```json
 {